metaborg/spoofax-deploy/gradle/README.md

 ## Development

 ### Git conventions

-The `spoofax3` branch of this repository is both buildable in isolation, and built via the [devenv repository](https://github.com/metaborg/devenv).
+The `master` branch of this repository is both buildable in isolation, and built via the [devenv repository](https://github.com/metaborg/devenv).

 ### Building